 - Create a list of recipes that are easy to prepare that you can make once you're up and around but still recovering.
 Keep track of them online with Pinterest.

 - Learn a new language using Rosetta Stone.
-Many libraries carry the Rosetta Stone program.
+Many libraries carry the Rosetta Stone program, or you can download language apps.
 Or, learn sign language.

 - Research the health professionals you plan to see once you are ready to leave your home:massage therapists, physical therapists, personal trainers, etc.